marhanse/SSY316-Advanced-probabilistic-machine-learning/Take-Home Exam/README.md

 - Update the input argument of the `sim()` function to the corresponding plan, such as `planGA` for the genetic algorithm.
 Similarly, `planSA` refers to simulated annealing.

 Ensure that only one optimization method is active at a time to streamline execution.

+**Note:** `GA.py` contains the same solution for the Genetic Algorithm as in `P4.ipynb`, but it utilizes parallel computing to speed up calculations.
+This optimization is not possible within a `.ipynb` file.